yasnakateb/FIFOMemory/README.md

 3. Clone the repository.
 4. Change the directory to src.
 5. <code>$ make display</code> will:
-* compiles design+TB
+* Compiles design+TB
-* simulates the verilog design
+* Simulates the verilog design
-*  displays waveforms.
+* Displays waveforms.

 ------
 ### Block diagram of FIFO